Veronica Samuels

 WATCH A MATCH AT MEYERS FIELD

-Whether you want to catch the latest local matches or love playing while in Yuma, head to Meyers Field, home to many types of courts and play areas with some sport for every player, including a baseball field, two football fields, and outdoor basketball courts.
+Whether you want to catch the latest local matches or love playing while in Yuma, head to Meyers Field, home to many types of courts and play areas with sports for every player, including a baseball field, two football fields, and outdoor basketball courts.

 There are also two tracks for runners.